bgavran/DNC/README.md

 ![](./assets/DNC_final.png)

+This image is not made to be self-sufficient for understanding the operation mechanisms of DNC, but more as a high-level guidance and as a supplement to the paper.
 The image represents *one* time step of DNC.
 Top arrow shows the general data flow.
 The dotted box represents the memory module.
-The image is not made to be self-sufficient for understanding the operation mechanisms of DNC, but more as a high-level guidance and as a supplement to the paper.

-There are many low-level, simple, differentiable memory operations in the memory module: cosine similarity, softmax, various compositions of multiplication and addition etc.
+There are many low-level, simple, differentiable memory operations in the memory module (depicted as rectangles): cosine similarity, softmax, various compositions of multiplication and addition etc.

 Those low level operations are composed in various ways which represent *something useful*. *Something useful* here means three attention mechanisms: content-based lookup, memory allocation and temporal memory linkage.